 4. Disclosure Committee

-A disclosure committee is to be set up in order to construct, maintain and control a proper information disclosure system.
-The committee has a chairman who is a representative director nominated by the Company President and is also controlled directly by the Company President.
-The disclosure committee operates and formulates general rules and basic policies for disclosure, constructs and adjusts the company structure concerning statutory disclosure and timeliness of disclosure, as well as decides the significance and validity of statutory disclosure and the timeliness of such disclosure.
+The Company’s Disclosure Committee has been set up in order to construct, maintain and manage a proper information disclosure system.
+The committee is chaired by a representative director nominated by the President, and operates under the direct control of the President.
+The committee formulates general rules and basic policies for disclosure, constructs and adjusts the company structure concerning statutory disclosure and the timeliness of disclosure, and also assesses the significance and validity of statutory disclosure and the timeliness of such disclosure.

 (1) Dealing with Rumors in the Market